 But it got worse for Wonder, who was reaching his peak in popularity.
 In 1984, Wonder released the ballad “I Just Called to Say I Love You.”
 It was another huge smash, spending three weeks at No. 1.
 It won an Academy Award for Best Original Song.
 But again, the legacy was worse than the success.

 It was repetitive, slow and plodding, and dated—a throwaway, really, or something that should have been relegated to a B-side.
 It was tailor-made for an AT&T commercial; the fact that it wasn’t showed that Wonder had his ethical standards.
-Popdose described the song as having “a lyric with the depth of a greeting card, a melody like a nursery rhyme, and keyboards that sound like one of those Casio units people used to buy for their kids.”
-Double ouch.
+The song had one message that is apparent in the title, so you didn’t really have to listen to it.
+Let’s look at the lyrics:

 In the movie “High Fidelity,” a customer walks into the main character’s record store wanting to buy the record for his daughter.
 Barry, the music snob/employee (played by Jack Black), refuses to sell it to him.